 Gladstone is a somewhat small city located in the state of Oregon.
 With a population of 11,986 people and five constituent neighborhoods, Gladstone is the 43rd largest community in Oregon.

 Gladstone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gladstone is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gladstone who work in office and administrative support (21.05%), sales jobs (12.22%), and management occupations (7.29%).
+There are especially a lot of people living in Gladstone who work in office and administrative support (19.83%), sales jobs (13.01%), and food service (9.18%).

-The percentage of adults in Gladstone who are college-educated is close to the national average for all communities of 21.84%: 20.72% of the adults in Gladstone have a bachelor's degree or advanced degree.
+In terms of college education, Gladstone is nearly on par with the US average for all cities of 21.84%: 20.04% of adults 25 and older in Gladstone have a bachelor's degree or advanced degree.

-The per capita income in Gladstone in 2010 was $26,507, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $106,028 for a family of four.
+The per capita income in Gladstone in 2010 was $27,248, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
+This equates to an annual income of $108,992 for a family of four.
 However, Gladstone contains both very wealthy and poor people as well.

+Gladstone is a somewhat ethnically-diverse city.
 The people who call Gladstone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gladstone residents report their race to be White, followed by Asian.
-Gladstone also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.02% of the city’s residents.
-Important ancestries of people in Gladstone include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Gladstone include English, Irish, Italian, and French .

 The most common language spoken in Gladstone is English.
 Other important languages spoken here include Spanish and Chinese.